chrisorwa/arbitrage/README.md

-# arbitrage
+## Arbitrage

-Identify arbitrage opportunity in currency market
+This analysis attempts to identify arbitrage opportunities in currency pairs utlizing the Principal Component Analysis (PCA)